FaultierSP/civitaiapiclient/README.md

 # A client for the Civitai API
 ![Screenshot](screenshots/1-min.png)
-A basic API client for viewing and downloading images in batches.
+A basic API client for viewing and downloading images in batches, based on search or simply all images of your favorite creator.
-The app puts all the downloaded images in your systems "Downloads" folder and writes the generation data (models used, prompts etc.) in the EXIF tag.
+The app puts all the downloaded images in a folder you specify (by default in your systems "Downloads" folder) and writes the generation data (models used, prompts etc.) in the EXIF tag.
+The structure will be ```your_folder/creators_name/post_id-image_id.extension```.
 ## Installation
 If your system already has WebView2 installed you can try to run the .exe or Linux binary directly.
 If it doesn't work, use the installers (.msi or setup.exe for Windows, .deb or .rpm for Linux), they should take care of it.
+Alternatively, everything is packed in an Linux AppImage.

+I'm not quite sure why there is a possibility of providing an API key, the result seem to be the same with or without it.
+Maybe the Civitai team will implement some extended functionality in the future.
+However, if you want to be ahead of breaking changes, you can generate your own key [here](https://civitai.com/user/account): Civitai.com ➔ Account settings ➔ API keys.

 Note that this application uses [Confy](https://crates.io/crates/confy) crate to store configuration.
 It uses your system's default configuration folder (`$HOME/.config` on Linux or `{FOLDERID_RoamingAppData}` on Windows) to store your API key, prefix, and other settings.
 You may want to remove the `civitaiapiclient` directory from these locations when you're done using the app and want to be sneaky about it. :)
 ## Building the app